varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-2-labs/lab-7d/README.md

 ## Lab 7d: Development of an iterative linear solver
-The objective of `lab-7d` is to familarize students with the development of iterative linear algebraic equation solvers and the solution of a typical chemical engineering application, namely, steady state species mole balances.
+The objective of `lab-7d` is to familiarize students with the development of iterative linear algebraic equation solvers and the solution of a typical chemical engineering application, namely, steady state species mole balances.

 ### Background
 Iterative methods work by improving an initial guess of the solution until a desired level of accuracy is achieved.
 Commonly used iterative methods include Jacobi's method and the Gauss-Seidel method.